With caravans and outdoor rallies that some see as intimidation, Trump supporters step up public promotion

 A September rally by the Proud Boys ended without violence, but spasms of conflict between ideologically opposed groups have turned violent, even deadly.

-Wilson reported from California, Berman reported from Washington and Ruble from Michigan.
+Wilson reported from California, Berman reported from Washington, D.C., and Ruble reported from Michigan.
 Matt Zapotosky in Washington, Cleve J. Wootson in Portland, Ore., and Moriah Balingit and Tom Hamburger in Michigan contributed to this report.